leeskelvin/lsbskysub/galsim_testing/demos/README.md

 # GalSim Demo Runs

-Copies of all in-build GalSim 'example' *.yaml files, with links to their outputs.
+Copies of all in-built GalSim 'example' *.yaml files.
+Demos have been run, and outputs produced, for reference.